Cippo95/thesis_smaug_files/src/README.md

+# Source folder
+Here the files I have modified in SMAUG for my simulations.

-#Configs folder
+## Configs folder
+It contains:
+- `smv-accel_<pe_config>.cfg` that configures:
+  - The partitioning of arrays/registers
-It contains smv-accel.cfg the configuration of partitioning (size of registers) and optimization to do on the code to use the parallelism on functional units (loop unrolling, pipeline, flattening) and CACTI files to extimate power consumption from memories.
+  - The optimization of the kernels to achieve the right parallelism of functional units
+- CACTI files to extimate power consumption from memories.

-#SMAUG folder
+## SMAUG folder

+I need to modify sources and recompile SMAUG to achieve different configurations.

-I use the same folder structure of smaug, copying my modified files for different configurations of processing elements and fixes to the code algorithm.
+I use the same folder structure of SMAUG.

-I have already proposed the changes to the devs in emails but they want a pull request, I will try to do it when I have free time, I'm not really that used to GitHub.
+I also modified the matrix multiply kernel, because from my tests the original one can't parallelize functional units correctly.

+Run: `bash set_pe_configs.sh smv_<pe_config>` to copy the configurations files and build SMAUG.

+`get_pe_configs.sh` is deprecated: it was made because at first I thought I would modify the sources and copy back the configuration (giving it a name); at the end I have directly modified the code from this folder and copied it back to SMAUG's sources (it is smarter).

+## Aladdin configuration

+The original `aladdin_se.py` in gem5-Aladdin and SMAUG lacks the code to set the cpu clock: in simulation it gets the system clock.

+I have fixed this behavior (simply following gem5 guidelines) and share my configuration.

+Use it to replace the file here: `/workspace/gem5-aladdin/configs/aladdin/aladdin_se.py`